Finding an Excision Specialist: What you Need to Know

 While some patients do symptomatically improve with ablation surgery, clinically, it is recommended that excision is the preferred method because you really cannot know if a lesion invades deeper into the tissue, until you remove it.
 It is likely that those who have benefited from ablation surgery probably only had superficial lesions, and those who did not improve likely had more extensive endometriosis that was missed or not fully eradicated.
 While this is clinically accepted, we need more research to confirm this and show it truly is the preferred method.
 The problem with designing an accurate research study for this question is that the skill of surgeons participating in clinical trials is highly variable, so the results can be completely wrong because it almost entirely depends on surgical skill.
 More importantly, one size does not fit all, and everyone is different.
 Hence, a truly expert surgeon who can determine and act appropriately on findings and nuances is critical to your personal success.

-Important terms and approaches
+Important Terms and Approaches

 • Wide excision is a term you may hear which means that there is a wide margin of tissue that is removed to ensure that only healthy tissue remains.
 There is no consensus on this topic.
 Some surgeons will adopt wide excision, while others will remove the individual lesions, perhaps leaving micro-diseased tissue behind that is difficult to visualize during surgery.
 These areas may develop endometriosis in the future.
 In an expert’s hands, it is a judgment call as to how wide any given area of excision should be.
 There is a balance of too much and not enough, and this requires a high level of expertise to optimize benefits and minimize harm.